 Types of Merchant Accounts

 The payment gateway provides its services to a lot of merchants and all of them may be associated with one merchant account.
-As per their defined settlement cycle, the funds might be settled to their respective accounts.
+As per their defined settlement cycle, the funds might be settled in their respective accounts.
 This type of account is an Aggregate Merchant Account.
 It is easier to get than the dedicated merchant account; though a few basic details and documents need to be submitted to obtain it.

 PayKun Payment Gateway